Sing for Joy!

 7:00 pm Worship and Wrap up followed by clean up

-Please plan to stay for the afternoon program in Athol and support us in this outreach endeavor.
-We hope you can also join us for supper and close Sabbath together with us.
+We hope you will join us for supper and close Sabbath together with us.
 We find that our Sabbath evening worship time is the highlight of the week!

 Cost

-Participant fee is $60 per participant, $90 for two from the same family, and $120 max per family.
-Parents and children ages 5 and under are free.
-Fees will be collected Wednesday morning.
-Scholarship funds are available to provide discounts to families upon request.
+Participant fee is $60 $30 per participant, $90 $45 for two from the same family, and $120 $60 max per family.
+(We so believe that this program will be a rich blessings to our young people that we have discounted the costs 50% from the usual rates so you can’t help but “taste and see”!)
+Parents and children ages 4 and under are free.
+Fees will be invoiced to you after your acceptance has been processed.
+Limited scholarship funds are available to provide further discounts to families upon request.

 Meals

-Catered vegan lunch meals (Wed-Fri) will be provided by the Shrock family for $8 per person per meal.
-(Children ages 5 and under eat free with a paying adult.)
-You will have the option of paying $6 per person to provide your contribution to the Sabbath potluck lunch or bring toppings for haystacks.
+Catered vegan lunch meals (Tue-Fri) will be provided by Little Lads for $8 per person per meal.
+(Children ages 4 and under eat free with a paying adult.)
+You will have the option of paying $6 per person to provide your contribution to the Sabbath fellowship lunch or bring toppings for haystacks.

 Breakfasts: on your own